QBDev0ps/DevOps-Cloud-projects/Project11.md

 #### <br>Step 5: Configure Jenkins to Connect and Copy Files to NFS Server <br/>

- In step 4 above, we concluded with Jenkins successfully saving our build artifacts.
-Now in this step, we will proceed to configure jenkins to connect via SSH and copy files to the /mnt/opt directory in the NFS server we deployed for the [Tooling Website Solution](https://github.com/QBDev0ps/DevOps-Cloud-projects/blob/main/Project10.md)
+ In **Step 4** above, we concluded with Jenkins successfully saving our build artifacts.
+Now in this step, we will proceed to configure Jenkins to connect via SSH and copy files to the /mnt/opt directory in the NFS server we deployed for the [Tooling Website Solution](https://github.com/QBDev0ps/DevOps-Cloud-projects/blob/main/Project10.md)

 **i.** To begin this implementation, we will require a plugin called **"Publish Over SSH"**.
 We install this by doing the following:

-+

-Install "Publish Over SSH" plugin.

-Navigate to the dashboard select Manage Jenkins and choose Manage Plugins menu item.

-On Available tab search for Publish Over SSH plugin and install it
++ From the main Jenkins Environment, we click on **Manage Jenkins**.

++ On the System Configuration page, we click on **Plugins**.

++ On the Plugins page, we click on Available plugins, then we type **Publish Over SSH** in the search box.

++ From here, we can see the **"Publish Over SSH"** plugin we wish to install, so we check the **"Install"** checkbox beside it and we click on the **"Install"** button.

+**ii.** The next step is to configure the **"Publish Over SSH"** plugin and our **`ansible`** job/project to copy our build artifacts to the NFS server.
+We do this by carrying out the following:

++ From the main Jenkins Environment, we click on **Manage Jenkins**.

++ On the System Configuration page, we click on **System**.

++ Then we scroll down to the configuration section for the  **"Publish Over SSH"** plugin configuration section.